The Swype Smartphone Keyboard Is Dead - Slashdot

 But that doesn't stop me from poking the bear now and again!
 Pay it no mind, please!

-Re:Proprietary software is not sustainable (Score:4, Insightful)
+Re:Proprietary software is not sustainable (Score:5, Insightful)

+Out of curiosity, are there any open source projects that immediately come to mind as having been abandoned despite being an invaluable tool?

+Out of curiosity, are there any open source projects that immediately come to mind as having been abandoned despite being an invaluable tool?

 Re: (Score:2)